-According to 2013 were done DNA analysis it is a presumably natural cross between Chasselas x Muscat d'Eisenstadt ( Ingram's Muscat ); formerly known as the father's place Muscat Précoce de Saumur has proved wrong.
+According to done in 2013 DNA analysis it is a presumably natural cross between Chasselas x Muscat d'Eisenstadt ( Ingram's Muscat ); formerly known as the father's place Muscat Précoce de Saumur has proved wrong.
 By the way, with the same parents is also the new breed Muscat St. Laurent emerged.
-Muskat Ottonel was a popular crossing partner of new breeds, for example Aletta.
+Muscat Ottonel was crossing partner of the new breeds Aletta.
+Aromera.
 Cabernet Cantor.
 Cabernet Carol.
 Cabernet Cortis.
 Queen Elisabeth.
 Mamaia.
 Mátrai Muskotály and Muskát Moravský,

 The early ripening vine is prone to both mildews and Botrytis and tends to Verrieseln, It produces greenish-yellow, spicy white wines of low alcohol content with citrus flavor and intense nutmeg, Muscat Ottonel is one of the bouquet places and is also a popular one table grape, In Austria she took in 2009 with falling tendency 360 hectares of vineyards and is happy here for noble sweet Wines used.